-The shrine attracts mainly Chinese-Thai people and is popular among local Buddhists.
+The Tiger God shrine attracts mainly Chinese-Thai people and is popular among local Buddhists.
 People come to pray for prosperity, good fortune, and protection from evil.
 The shrine is popular with couples who pray for a child and bring offerings of sugar tigers.
 People usually worship the shrine with 18 joss sticks burned in six pots, one pair of red candles and one garland and offerings of flowers, cookies, and fruit.

 To worship the Tiger God, they usually use pork, egg, and sweetened sticky rice.
 You will also see people casting lots.
 This is where worshippers shake cans containing numbered wooden sticks until one falls to the floor.
 The number is then taken to the back of the hall where a corresponding fortune printed on a paper sheet can be found.
 You can also see wooden blocks being thrown across the floor.
 Worshippers at the Tiger God Shrine believe that how these blocks fall helps them to make good decisions.

 The Tiger God Shrine is an interesting stop if you are visiting Wat Suthat and the Giant Swing which are just around the corner.